nystrom/rivo/docs/design.md

     plus
     x (as y) if M::(x -> y)

-Without a module name, an import imports from the parent.
+Without a module name, an `import` imports from the enclosing scope.
 That is, the following are equivalent:

 	import x
 	import parent::x

-By default,
 ## Terms

 There are two types of terms in Ivo: expressions and patterns.